albar965/littlenavmap-manual/en/UPDATE.md

 You can set the interval for update checks.
 Default is `Daily`.
 Choices `Daily`, `Weekly` or `Manual` where the latter one will never check automatically.

-Select `Help` -&gt; `Check for Updates` in the main menu to search manually for new versions.
+Select `Help` -> `Check for Updates` in the main menu to search manually for new versions.

 Note that the daily or weekly check is only done when starting the program.